ai4er-cdt/gtc-exposure/change_detection/README.md

 Fully convolutional network architectures for change detection using sentinel-2 images.

+Notebook is one of the files - please look at this to see what is going on.

 Using OSCD dataset downloadable at https://ieee-dataport.org/open-access/oscd-onera-satellite-change-detection

 Drawn from this paper.
 Some adaptions to try it on a CPU - unsurprisingly this was infeasible even with a tiny training dataset and network.